demisto/content/Packs/PrismaCloud/Playbooks/playbook-PCR_-_AWS_CloudTrail_Misconfig_v2_README.md

  - AWS CloudTrail Trail Log Validation Is Not Enabled In All Regions
  - AWS CloudTrail is not enabled in all regions
  - AWS CloudTrail Trail Is Not Integrated With CloudWatch Logs
- - AWS CloudTrail is not enabled on the account
+ - AWS CloudTrail is not enabled on the account.

 ## Dependencies